 - The amount of such expense

 - The time and place of the travel

 - The business purpose

 Note this record-keeping requirement goes for the taxpayer using the standard method rate or the actual expenses method.

-To help track mileage, here is a PDF Mileage Log that you can print out and keep in your vehicle, or in a binder or folder.
-If you would like to keep your mileage in a spreadsheet…here is a free Excel Mileage Log Template in Excel.
-It may be easier to print out the pdf to put in your vehicle and at the end of the month, record the trips in the Excel spreadsheet.
+To help with mileage tracking, here is a PDF Mileage Log Template that you can print out and keep in your vehicle, or in a binder or folder.
+If you would like to keep your mileage in a spreadsheet, here is a free Excel Mileage Log Template.
+It may be easier to print out the pdf format to put in your vehicle and at the end of the month, record the trips in the Excel spreadsheet.
 You can even use a pocket calendar and keep it in your glove box….just make sure there is room to record the beginning and ending odometer reading to tally the total miles driven (can use the last 3 or 4 numbers as long as you have the full odometer reading from Jan 1), the destination and the purpose of the trip and tally up all of the trips later.
 No matter whether you’re a solopreneur, employer, or an employee, you must keep flawless business mileage records so that you gather all the necessary data for either determining the mileage deduction on your tax return or completing your company’s mileage reimbursement form.